If your iPhone X’s display stops responding to touches and swipes, you will need to perform a hard reset to get it to return to a normal state.

-If you can’t turn your phone off normally, you may need to do a hard reset.
+If you can’t power your phone off normally, you need to do a hard reset.
 This does not wipe any data from your phone, it just forces your iPhone X to restart.
-The whole process should take less than a minute.
+The whole process should take less than a minute to complete.

-If you run into this problem often you may need to update your apps or check for other iPhone X problems that could be causing the freezing or crashing.
+If you run into this problem frequently, you may need to update your apps, update your phone’s software, or check for other iPhone X problems that could be causing the freezing or crashing.
 Here’s how to fix other iPhone X problems.